cucumber/docs/content/configuration.md

 - Maven is installed
 - The environment variable `MAVEN_HOME` is correctly configured
-- Your IDE is configured with latest Maven installation
+- IDE is configured with latest Maven installation

 Steps:

 1. Create a new Maven project or fork cucumber-java examples on Github
-2. Add the following dependency to your  `pom.xml`
+2. Add the following dependency to `pom.xml`

     ```xml
     <dependency>